 PPC Stats (Editor’s Choice)

-- 90% of all PPC ads go unnoticed by users.
+- 90% of PPC ads are not seen by users.

 General Pay per Click Statistics

-1. Nearly 50% of users can’t tell the difference between PPC and an organic result.
+2. Nearly 50% of users can’t tell the difference between a paid and an organic result.

-Many people regard PPC as a poor advertising method because they think users evolved and started avoiding sponsored results.
+PPC trends indicate many people regard this method as poor advertising because they think users evolved and started avoiding sponsored results.
 There is some truth to this, but a recent study shows that nearly half of the users didn’t recognize the difference between an organic search result and a sponsored ad.